Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Drone surveillance of targeted persons or private property without warrant (Idaho Code § 21-213)
+Drone surveillance or recording of targeted person/property without written consent (Idaho Code § 21-213)

 ClassificationMisdemeanor